maniartech/gotime/docs/core-concepts/why-gotime.md

 ### 2. Human-Friendly Specifiers

-IDFS (Intuitive Date Format Specifiers) are designed to be:
+NITES (Natural and Intuitive Time Expression Syntax) are designed to be:
 - **Logical**: `yyyy` for 4-digit year, `mm` for 2-digit month
 - **Case-insensitive**: No need to remember if it's `MM` or `mm`
 - **Memorable**: Format matches what you want to see